What is Balance of Payments?

 Monetary and fiscal policies are formed in a way to achieve very specific objectives, which generally exert a significant impact on the balance of payments.
 Policies can be formed with the objectives to induce or curb foreign inflows or outflows.

 Businesses use BOP to analyze the market potential of a country, especially in the short term.
 A country with a large trade deficit is not as likely to import as much as a country with a trade surplus.
-If there is a large trade deficit, the government may adopt a policy of trade restrictions such as quote or tariffs.
+If there is a large trade deficit, the government may adopt a policy of trade restrictions, such as quotas or tariffs.